sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 ![Internal Style](../images/internal_style.png)

-#### Injecting data to JSX Element
+#### Injecting data to a JSX Element

-So far, we used static data on the JSX elements but we can also pass different data types as a dynamic data.
+So far, we used static data on the JSX elements, but we can also pass different data types as a dynamic data.
 The dynamic data could be string, number, boolean, array or object.
 Let us see each of the data types step by step.
 To inject data to a JSX we use the {} bracket.

 ```js
 const welcome = 'Welcome to 30 Days Of React'